-Many people underestimate their fluid intake needs and wonder why they fail to enjoy their summer riding.
-In a worst case scenario, they may even become unstuck in races or rides that they’ve achieved before.
+Many people underestimate their fluid intake needs and wonder why they fail to enjoy their summer riding on hot days.
+In a worst case scenario, they may even come unstuck in races or rides they’ve been training for, or have achieved strong results in before.

 Periods of hot weather catch many riders out, and many medical experts attending endurance events have reported a growth in people failing to pre-hydrate.
 Most people take little liquids with them or just drink water, rather than a fluid-replacement drink.

 2. Do your best to prevent sunburn

 Radiation from the sun is another factor that catches many people out.
 A dab of suncream does not give you a permanent shield against the sun.

 In most cases you have a two-hour barrier — you’ll need to reapply if you’re riding in the sun for any longer than this.

 You can drink smart and dress right, but you still need to train to be better in the heat.

 One advantage of training in the heat is that your body becomes more efficient at sweating and makes appropriate hormonal tweaks to ensure the next time you exercise, your body will retain liquids better.